Jeff-Russ/ror-guides/rails-database.md

 > In `Page` Model, add `belongs_to :page` gives it a `.user` method

-The Rails association methods acutally generated customly named methods in both models, each one named to match the other Model's table name in the actual database.
+The Rails association methods actually generated custom named methods in both models, each one named to match the other Model's table name in the actual database.
 Each of these methods can be used to set the association with a row on the other table OR to see if there currently is one already set:

 The `User` object `first_user` now has:
 >* for getting: `first_user.page`